ordinals/ord/README.md

 `bitcoind` RPC Authentication
 -----------------------------

-`ord` can authenticate calls to `bitcoind` using credentials from a cookie file, or with a supplied username and password.
+`ord` makes RPC calls to `bitcoind`, which usually requires a username and password.

-A username and password can be supplied using command-line arguments:
+By default, `ord` looks a username and password in `bitcoind`'s cookie file, but can also be supplied with a username and password using command-line
+arguments:

 ```
 ord --bitcoin-rpc-user foo --bitcoin-rpc-pass bar server